microsoft/powerbi-powershell/src/Modules/Data/Commands.Data/help/Get-PowerBIDataflowDatasource.md

 ```

 ## DESCRIPTION
-Retrieves a list of Power BI datasources under the specified dataflow that match the specified search criteria and scope.
+Retrieves a list of Power BI data sources under the specified dataflow that match the specified search criteria and scope.
-Datasources connected to Dataflows doesn't have a Name value, so there is no Name parameter.
+Data sources connected to Dataflows doesn't have a Name value, so there is no 'Name' parameter.
-For -Scope Individual, user must specify the dataflow's Workspace, using the given -WorkspaceId value.
+For -Scope Individual, user must specify the dataflow's workspace, using the given -WorkspaceId value.
 Before you run this command, make sure you log in using Connect-PowerBIServiceAccount.

 ## EXAMPLES